sage-22/sage-22/README.md

 - 👋 Hi, I’m @sage-22
 - 👀 I’m interested in web design and development
 - 🌱 I’m currently learning all programming languages
-- 💞️ I’m looking to collaborate on anybody
+- 💞️ I’m looking to collaborate with anybody
 - 📫 How to reach me premugah@gmail.com

 <!---